WebDevTuts/shortness_of_life/README.md

 - Living is the least important activity of the preoccupied man; yet there is nothing which is harder to learn.

 - For being an extremely thrifty guardian of his time he never found anything for which it was worth exchanging.

+- Everyone hustles his life along, and is troubled by a longing for the future and weariness of the present.
+But the man who spends all his time on his own needs, who organizes every day as though it were his last, neither longs for nor fears the next day.